 In 2011, I photographed the homeless camps in and around Baltimore, Maryland.
-As development encroached on whatever woods were left in the expanding suburbs and industrial parks of Baltimore, I found myself practically stepping into a number of encampments that were carefully hidden among strips of trees or bushes running along highways or behind shopping centers.
-I witnessed not only the effort that went into remaining hidden in plain sight but also the creativity involved - no two camps were alike.
-They ran the gamut from completely exposed mattresses to epic structures constructed out of milk crates or wooden doors.
+As development encroached on whatever woods were left in the greater metropolitan area, I found myself practically stepping into a number of carefully hidden encampments located along highways or behind convenience stores.
+Railroad tracks were always a good bet.
+In this world, I witnessed not only the effort that went into remaining hidden in plain sight but also the creativity involved - no two camps were alike.
 All of the camps spoke to the yearning and failed hopes of their residents.
-More than one resident told me that living in a tent was a personal choice - yet it seemed to me that there was no other choice.
+Addiction was rampant.
+Many said that staying in a city run shelter was out of the question.
+More than one told me that they had been beaten or robbed in the shelters.
+Living in a tent was a personal choice - yet it seemed to me that there was no other choice.

 By the end of 2011, none of the camps I’d photographed remained.